 When you arrive, you’ll undergo a comprehensive psychological and physical examination to determine if you’re struggling with an undiagnosed mental health condition.
 We’ll also determine the level of dependence your body has upon marijuana and discuss treatment and humane medical detox.
 You’ll work with your treatment team to determine the next steps.

 What does marijuana abuse treatment look like at Mount Regis Center?

-Our small addiction rehab center is located in a restored estate in Salem, Virginia to allow you to feel like you’re at home while you recover.
+Our small addiction rehab center is located in a modern building in Salem, Virginia to allow you to feel like you’re at home while you recover.
 Our intimate environment has helped many men and women much like you, overcome their addiction.
 We pride ourselves in providing tailor-made treatment plans that are based solely around your needs.
 Our addiction rehab program is based around the 12-steps of addiction recovery and abstinence, which means that most of our programs do have this as the focal point.
 This model for addiction recovery has been the cornerstone of continued sobriety for many individuals.

 Types of therapy used to treat marijuana use disorders at Mount Regis Center in Salem, VA

 When you come to us at Mount Regis you will see that our addiction rehab program for marijuana is like no other.
 When you undergo your comprehensive medical and psychological evaluation, we’ll determine if you need humane detox and next steps for your therapeutic healing.